KostasAnagnostou/PopularMoviesPart2/README.md

 # PopularMoviesPart2
 This app is a Project for Udacity's Android Developer Nanodegree Program.
-With this app you can inform about Popular or Top Rated Movies from TheMovieDb.org API.
+With this app you are able to inform about Popular or Top Rated Movies from TheMovieDb.org API.

 Also, you can save your favorite movies to your favorite list.